Stk-79/Stk-79/README.md

-- 👋 Hii, Myself Sarthak Pati.
+- 👋 Hii, I'm Sarthak Pati.
 - 👀 I’m interested in Learning & Exploring new innovations and technologies taking place day by day in Tech sector,Love coding very much since I was in 8th standard.
 - 🌱 Currently pursuing B-Tech in Computer Engineering & learning more of Programming skills in depth.
 - 💞️ Looking forward to collaborate on Interesting Projects and Developing them.